Christianity in the ante-Nicene period: Proto-orthodoxy

-Christianity differed from other Roman religions in that it set out its beliefs in a clearly defined way, though the process of orthodoxy (right belief) was not underway until the period of the first seven ecumenical councils.
+Christianity differed from Roman religions in that it set out its beliefs in a clearly defined way,.
+The process of determining orthodoxy (right belief) began with the writings of the New Testament and continued through the period of the first seven ecumenical councils.
+Orthodox teachings were those that claimed to have the authentic lineage of Holy Tradition.
+All other teachings were viewed as deviant streams of thought that were sometimes viewed as heretical.

-Irenaeus was the first to argue that his "proto-orthodox" position was the same faith that Jesus gave to the twelve apostles and that the identity of the apostles, their successors, and the teachings of the same were all well-known public knowledge.
-This was therefore an early argument supported by apostolic succession.
-Irenaeus first established the doctrine of four gospels and no more, the synoptic gospels and Gospel of John.

 Early attacks upon alleged heresies formed the matter of Tertullian's Prescription Against Heretics (in 44 chapters, written from Rome), and of Irenaeus' Against Heresies (c.
-180, in five volumes), written in Lyons after his return from a visit to Rome.
-The letters of Ignatius of Antioch and Polycarp of Smyrna to various churches warned against false teachers, and the Epistle of Barnabas, accepted by many Christians as part of scripture in the second century, warned about mixing Judaism with Christianity, as did other writers, leading to decisions reached at the First Council of Nicaea, which was convoked by Emperor Constantine at Nicaea in 325 in response to further disruptive polemical controversy within the Christian community, in that case Arian disputes over the nature of the Trinity.
+180, in five volumes), written in Lugdunum (modern Lyon) after his return from a visit to Rome.
+The letters of Ignatius of Antioch and Polycarp of Smyrna to various churches warned against false teachers, and the Epistle of Barnabas warned about mixing Judaism with Christianity, as did other writers.
+The First Council of Nicaea was convoked by Emperor Constantine at Nicaea in 325 in response to disruptive polemical controversies within the Christian community over the nature of the Trinity caused by Arius, who denied the eternal nature of Christ as put forth in the Gospel of John.

-By the end of the third century proto-orthodoxy became dominant.
-It viewed Christian teachings as either orthodox or heterodox.
-Orthodox teachings were those that claimed to have the authentic lineage of Holy Tradition.
-All other teachings were viewed as deviant streams of thought and were possibly heretical.